 The structural integrity of asphalt shingles does not dictate the strength of a roof.
 However, any sign of wear merits urgent attention.
 A good case in point is shingle cupping.

-Today, Diamond Roofing Specialist answers the most asked questions about this form of shingle deformation, so you can deal with this roofin problem more properly.
+Today, Diamond Roofing Specialists, Inc. Specialist answers the most asked questions about this form of shingle deformation, so you can deal with this roofin problem more properly.

 What Does It Look Like?